CJO100293/deep-learning-challenge/README.md

 - ANSWER: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.

 ## **Sources:**
+- The basis for the code used in the "Drop the non-beneficial ID columns, 'EIN' and 'NAME'" section of "AlphabetSoupCharity_Optimization.ipynb" was found from https://blog.hubspot.com/website/drop-multiple-columns-pandas